Luigi-Ranno/Chessboard_Patterns/README.md

 Welcome to the **Chessboard Sequences Simulation**, a high-performance Python engine for simulating mathematical piece-placement games on arbitrary chessboard layouts (scaling seamlessly up to 10,000 x 10,000 grids and beyond).

+This repository was motivated by the recent Numberphile video 'Red & Black Knights': https://www.youtube.com/watch?v=UiX4CFIiegM
+I wrote the code because I found the patterns very intriguing and I wanted to generate my own patterns.
+This project is a mixture of math, art, and chess.
+I invite everyone to try generate some beautiful patterns of their own.

 ## 🎲 The Game Rules

 This project simulates a mathematical placement game played by two or more players on an $N \times N$ chessboard.
 The rules are simple but lead to immensely complex and beautiful emergent patterns: